30+ Best UX Design and Research Books of All Time

 R. John Brockmann, John Wiley & Sons, 1990.

 Summary: A bit out-of-date but still an excellent text for anyone creating online documentation.
-Again, there is no mention of UX, but still good presentation of methods and best practices covering user documentation.
+Again, there is no mention of UX, but a still good presentation of methods and best practices covering user documentation.
 A significant portion of this book is dedicated to online documentation.

 New Rules for the New Economy